 1. Effective Verbal and Written Communication

 Communication, both written and verbal, is an essential skill for independent professionals.
 In your line of work, it is particularly important to determine what a client is trying to achieve; this means listening closely and asking questions to find the best solution to their problem.
-Listening skills are an important part of communication and can easily be overlooked.
+Listening is an important transferable skill that can easily be overlooked.
 Your client should always feel heard and understood.

 When marketing your business, written communication skills become critical.
 You represent your business in all aspects, so anything you write—client emails, newsletters, social media posts—should be edited for grammar and spelling and adhere to your brand voice.